peatazhao/semantic_understanding/README.md

 scene in addition to articulating that to the user.

 **Tip:**
-If possible, use Windows, as realsense D435i ran with less issues compared to macOS.
+If possible, use Windows, as the RealSense camera ran with less issues compared to macOS on our end.

 **Authors**
 - Ankita Mahajan (ankitamj@umich.edu)